shriyansh-mishra/22131011336/README.md

 - **Authorization:** You must provide a valid Bearer token in the Authorization header.
 The token is set in the middleware code.
 - Logs are sent when key actions occur in the app (e.g., shortening a URL, viewing statistics).

-## Notes
-- If you encounter a 401 Unauthorized error from the logging API, ensure your token is valid and the Authorization header is correctly formatted as `Bearer <token>`.
-- The app does not include a backend for URL storage; all data is managed client-side.